As amended by proposal of the Alumni Meeting on 14 November 2020, and approved by the Governing Board on 16 March 2021.

 Section 1 — Meetings and notice: The Alumni Board shall meet at least once a month.
 The members of the Alumni Board should receive a meeting request and an agenda proposal at least one week in advance.
 All members of the Alumni Board are allowed to make additions to the agenda within the week prior to the Meeting.

-Section 2 — Quorum: A quorum must be attended by at least three Alumni Board members for any kind of decision taken to be valid.
+Section 2 — Quorum: More than half of the total number of Alumni Board members must be present at the meeting for any kind of decision to be valid.

 Section 3 — Special meetings: Special meetings of the Alumni Board shall be called upon the request of the President, or at least two members of the Alumni Board.
 Notices of special meetings shall be sent out by the Secretary to each Alumni Board member at least two weeks in advance.